JiaruLiu/test/pull_request_template.md

 - [] \(if applicable) Confluence documentation has been updated to reflect changes made.

 ## Security
--Are you opening access for a resource to a non-GoGuardian entity (e.g. an s3 bucket policy with whitelisted IP addresses)?
+- Are you opening access for a resource to a non-GoGuardian entity (e.g. an s3 bucket policy with whitelisted IP addresses)?
   - [] Yes.
 (Please request review from the Security team!)
   - [] No. (You are all set.)